mahesh247/np-forex-commodity-widget/README.md

 # np-forex-commodity-widget
-A Wordpress Plugin for Forex, Commodiy and other data.
+A Wordpress Plugin for Forex, Commodiy, Fuel Price and other data.